Glenn Guy's Digital Photography Workflow

 All of these remaining files are then selected and collapsed into a Stack within Lightroom with the final image visible on top.
 Not only does this reduce the amount of images visible on my desktop, but it allows me to easily locate the original files associated with the final image.

-I’m then able to simply click and drag a virtual copy of that final image into one or more Collections (e.g., rotary talk, holiday 2011, favorite photos, landscapes, china, etc) within Lightroom without actually moving or separating it from the original RAW files that were used to generate the composite Tone Mapped file.
+I’m then able to simply click and drag a virtual copy of that final image into one or more Collections (e.g., rotary talk, holiday 2018, favorite photos, landscapes, China, Chengdu, etc) within Lightroom without actually moving or separating it from the original RAW files that were used to generate the composite Tone Mapped file.
 This is a great way to retain folder structure on your hard drive.